The-Balance-FFXIV/balance-static/content/encounters/p3s.md

   * Alternatively, both tanks are able to pick up the tethers, stack together directly in front of the boss, and invuln together.
 This will bait the southwest and southeast conals, two boss conals, and take care of the tethers.
 The rest of the party should stand northeast max melee range, with one ranged baiting the north tornado's conal.
 * Afterwards, converge in the middle for heals again.
 * The entire party needs to stack in front of the dark tethered tornado once it is confirmed via Darkblaze Twister.
 This is to bait the Searing Breeze AoEs.
 Players should move clockwise, baiting the AoEs in a circle.
 There will be four AoEs, and after the fourth AoE all players should be back in front of the dark tethered tornado.
-* Players should then separate into their melee and ranged light parties, as Experimental Ashplume is cast.
+* Players should then separate into their light parties separating tanks and healers, as Experimental Ashplume is cast.
 Check what pattern it is.
-The melee group will stand left of the tornado facing it, and the ranged group will stand right of the tornado facing it.
+The tank and ranged DPS group will stand left of the tornado facing it, and the healer and melee DPS group will stand right of the tornado facing it.
 There is a mark on the arena showing exactly where to stand.
 * After getting knocked back near the tornado, spread or stack for Ashplume.
 * Heal up for Scorched Exaltation.
 The tornadoes will disappear after it is cast.